-However, for most lawyers—especially personal injury and worker’s compensation warriors—why wouldn’t you love contingent compensation?
-Contingency fees allow you to get paid (because many slip-and-fallers don’t have money for an hourly rate retainer).
+For other lawyers—especially personal injury and workers compensation warriors—why wouldn’t you love contingent compensation?
+Contingency fees allow you to get paid (because many slip-and-fall victims don’t have money for an hourly rate retainer).
 Also, you may end up with a case that pays nothing.
 Or you may end up with 40 percent of a multi-million dollar verdict—the latter would take an unfathomable amount of billable hours to reach the same payout.
 A contingency-based practice can be lucrative for those who can stomach the risk.
 Contingency fees allow you to serve clients that otherwise couldn’t afford your services.

 But how do you set your contingency fees?
 And how do you know if your contingency fees are reasonable?
 Read on to find out.

 In a standard contingency fee agreement, the plaintiff is only responsible for paying their attorney if they win the case.
 In these instances, the payments are percentages of the winnings.

 1. Ask your mentors and peers